Chidi-nma/ETL_SQL_Project/starting_with_questions.md

+## Question 2
-**Question 2: What is the average number of products ordered from visitors in each city and country?**
+> What is the average number of products ordered from visitors in each city and country?**

 SQL Queries: